jxpyter/uniem-api/README.md

 ## 📬 Contact

-For questions or feedback, feel free to reach out via GitHub or email.
+For questions or feedback, feel free to reach out via GitHub.